Chevrotain/chevrotain/packages/website/docs/guide/custom_token_patterns.md

 });
 ```

-Using an Object literal with only a single property is still a little verbose so an even more concise syntax is also supported:
+Using an Object literal with only a single property is still a little verbose, so an even more concise syntax is also supported:

 ```javascript
 // pattern is passed the matcher function directly.